BhavanaP/JavaAppXMLFiles/README.md

 # JavaAppXMLFiles

-In this Java Application,it that processes XML Files and produces output as html, MySQL and PHP file scripts.
+Java Application that processes XML Files and produces output as html, MySQL and PHP file scripts.

 XML Parsing